pinecone-field/cheers/README.md

 # Cheers Project Summary
-The Cheers project is a collection of Python scripts designed to create a semantic and image search index for a dataset of spirits (alcoholic beverages).
+The Cheers project comprises a series of Python scripts developed to construct a semantic and image search index for an extensive dataset of spirits (alcoholic beverages).
+Utilizing advanced models from OpenAI and CLIP, the project processes and indexes detailed information about various spirits.
+This enables efficient searches based on multiple criteria, including name, category, country of origin, and visual appearance, thereby facilitating comprehensive data accessibility and retrieval for researchers and industry professionals.

 ## Owner
 Kevin M. Butler, Customer Success Engineer